-- Be aware of the Bribery Act 2010 and this document - Declare any conflicts of interests that could apply (see Employee Code of Conduct) - Record any gifts or hospitality in your service area register (see Employee Code of Conduct) - Abide by separation of duties in systems - Comply with delegated authority limits for decisions - Ensure transparency of all activities by retaining sufficient documentation for all transactions - Complete the Fraud Awareness e-learning module - Speak up if you have any concerns (see 'Reporting Concerns' section of the Council's Anti-Fraud & Corruption Policy and/or the Council's Whistleblowing Policy)
+- Be aware of the Bribery Act 2010 and this document - Declare any conflicts of interests in accordance with the Council's Declaration of Interests, Gifts & Hospitality Policy. - Declare any gifts or hospitality in accordance with the Council's Declaration of Interests, Gifts & Hospitality Policy. - Abide by separation of duties in systems - Comply with delegated authority limits for decisions - Ensure transparency of all activities by retaining sufficient documentation for all transactions - Complete the Fraud Awareness e-learning module - Speak up if you have any concerns (see 'Reporting Concerns' section of the Council's Anti-Fraud & Corruption Policy and/or the Council's Whistleblowing Policy)